Foster Care: The First 30 Days

 All foster children will come to you with State funded health insurance.
 Your out of pocket expenses will be minimal.
 You may have to purchase over the counter medication, but all prescriptions and medical fees are covered.

 You will also need to make sure the children begin school ASAP.
 In many cases, the children attend the same school.
-If the school is in the same county or one county away, the school is required to provide transportation for the child under the McKinney-Vento Act.
+State policies require school districts to transport children to their home school whenever possible.

 If you are too far or if the case worker grants permission, you can enroll the child in your local school district.
 All efforts will be made to minimally intrude on the child’s life.
 If they can attend the same school, they will.